Koshux/go-survey/my-quiz-backend/README.md

 # Quiz App Backend

 This document outlines the backend setup for a simple quiz application built with Go.
-The backend serves quiz questions and processes quiz submissions, including calculating percentile ranks for quiz takers.
+The backend serves quiz questions, processes quiz submissions, and calculates percentile ranks for quiz takers, with a nuanced approach to evaluating performances through fuzzy logic.

 ## Overview

 The backend is designed to:
-- Serve a set of quiz questions.
+- Serve a set of multilingual quiz questions.
 - Accept quiz submissions and calculate scores.
-- Calculate and return a user's percentile rank based on their score relative to all submissions.
+- Calculate and return a user's percentile rank and performance category based on their score relative to all submissions.

 ## Technology Stack